ourcodeworld/php-pngquant/README.md

 # Installation

+php-pngquant can be used either with or without Composer.

 ## With Composer

+The preferred way to use php-pngquant is with Composer.
+Execute the following command to install this package as a dependency in your project:

 ```batch
 composer require ourcodeworld/php-pngquant
 ```

 ## Without Composer

 If you don't use composer, you can still use the wrapper.
 Download the [PNGQuant.php](https://github.com/ourcodeworld/php-pngquant/blob/master/src/PNGQuant.php) class from the repository and then use `require_once` to import it in your code: